Skip to main content

 The integrity of the skeleton is maintained through a continuous process of remodeling, where old bone is resorbed and new bone is formed.
 Estrogen is the lead signaling molecule that preserves bone mass in both female and male bodies.
 It achieves this by modulating the lifespan and activity of bone cells.

 Specifically, estrogen encourages the survival of osteoblasts (the bone-building cells) and promotes the self-destruction, or apoptosis, of osteoclasts (the bone-resorbing cells).
-This dual action shifts the remodeling balance in favor of and maintenance, safeguarding skeletal density.
+This dual action shifts the remodeling balance in favor of bone formation and maintenance, safeguarding skeletal density.
 The decline of this potent signal, whether it occurs abruptly in women at menopause or gradually in men with age, is a central event that predisposes an individual to bone loss.

 Intermediate